 Rotary Evaporation

 While rotary evaporators are effective for large-volume solvent removal, they may not achieve complete dryness required for gravimetric analysis and can be less gentle on heat-sensitive lipids compared to nitrogen blowdown.
+Additionally, they are not well suited for high-throughput sample processing.

 Speed-Vac Concentrators